-Dwayne Hanberry, 50, enters his 21st year with the Southern Collegiate Athletic Conference and his seventh as the league's commissioner.
+Dwayne Hanberry, 51, enters his 22nd year with the Southern Collegiate Athletic Conference and his 10th as the league's commissioner.
 Since the conference reorganzied in 1991, he is the league's second full-time commissioner.

 Hanberry was hired by the SCAC in 1995 as the league's sports information director.
 He was promoted to assistant commissioner in 2000, associate commissioner in 2005 and served as interim commissioner for six months before being named commissioner in June of 2008.